yusufarslanalp/Arduino-Bluetooth-Controlled-Car/README.md

 * [source code](bluetooth_car.ino)

 # How to works
-1-) Send command from android phone to bluetooth module.
-   (bluetooth module is on the car)
+1- Send command from android phone to bluetooth module. <br /> (bluetooth module is on the car) <br />
-2-) Bluetooth module transmit command to arduino uno (arduino uno is on the car)
+2- Bluetooth module transmit command to arduino uno <br /> (arduino uno is on the car) <br />
-3- Arduino uno drives electrical motors via motor driver.
-4- Car moves with the specified direction.
+3- Arduino uno drives electrical motors via motor driver. <br /> 4- Car moves with the specified direction. <br />

 To controlling car from android phone we should download an android application.
 The android application is: https://play.google.com/store/apps/details?id=com.giumig.apps.bluetoothserialmonitor&hl=en&gl=US